ryanallen/words-of-my-perfect-teacher/README.md

 - Sanskrit and Tibetan spellings use IAST diacritics (*yogī*, *saṃsāra*, *prajñā*, *Mañjuśrī*).
 - Em- and en-dashes use closed style (no spaces).
 - Missing chapters added to the Part Three intro.
-- The [five kinds of transference](#i-the-five-kinds-of-transference) and the subsections of [taking what is not given](#121-taking-by-force) are headings, not a numbered list.
+- Run-in labels and inline lists are promoted to headings, so they appear in the contents.
 - Illustrations are hand-traced from the original woodblock prints by Ryan Allen.

 Found an error?
 [Open an issue](https://github.com/ryanallen/words-of-my-perfect-teacher/issues) or [submit a pull request](https://github.com/ryanallen/words-of-my-perfect-teacher/pulls).